toto-a/toto-a.github.io/_posts/2024-03-20-Introduction-to-Diffusion.md

 > The integral becomes : $$ p(x_i)= \displaystyle \sum_{z_{j}} \int p(z_{j})\prod_{i=1}^{n} p(x_i|z_j) \, \mathrm{d}z_j $$

-However, we don't have access to the joint distribution $$p(x,z)$$, so we can not really compute this likelihood in our case.

 ### *Evidence Lower Bound*

 So, it seems that to find both the encoder and the decoder we will need to approximate them.